yconst/YCML/README.md

 #YCML

 YCML is a Machine Learning framework in Objective-C and Swift.
-Currently, it implements Feed-Forward Nets, trained either using the Extreme Learning Machines (ELM) training algorithm [1], or Backpropagation [2] with Gradient Descent.

-ELMs are Feed-Forward Networks with a single hidden layer.
-Their hidden layer weights are initialized randomly, and the output linear weights are determined analytically.
+The following algorithms are avilable:

+- Extreme Learning Machines (ELM) [1]
+- Gradient Descent Backpropagation [2]
+- Resilient Backpropagation (RProp) [3]

 More algorithms soon to follow.